 Issue/Design Element: Front Fence Requirement: Leederville Masterplan Built Form Area Guidelines Front Fencing - 1.2 metres height (maximum).
-Solid to 0.5 metres Applicant's Proposal: Front Fencing- 1.8 metres solid (Variation of 0.6 metres) Design Principles Not Applicable Applicant Justification/Summary: " Front Fence We are proposing a 1.8 metres high fence within the front setback area (Unit 2) along the eastern boundary, so as to give some privacy and security to the dwelling from the footpath that runs alongside the eastern boundary.
+Solid to 0.5 metres Applicant's Proposal: Front Fencing- 1.8 metres solid (Variation of 0.6 metres) Design Principles Not Applicable Applicant Justification/Summary: "Front Fence We are proposing a 1.8 metres high fence within the front setback area (Unit 2) along the eastern boundary, so as to give some privacy and security to the dwelling from the footpath that runs alongside the eastern boundary.
 It should be noted that the front facing gate of the front fence is lowered to 1.5 metres high and only the pier adjacent to the driveway is 1.8 metres high to accommodate the metre boxes.
 Fencing running alongside the driveway is 1.5 metres high.

-loous/Design Elements Front Fence Issue/Design Element: Unit 1 also has a 1.8 metre high screen wall within the front setback area, along the western boundary.
+Issue/Design Element: Front Fence Unit 1 also has a 1.8 metre high screen wall within the front setback area, along the western boundary.
 However this wall is located against the existing neighbour's garage boundary wall and as such has no impact.
 Officer Technical Comment: The proposed fencing facing Bold Court is a maximum height of 1.8 metres with an open style gate provided.
 Within the front setback area on the eastern and western side elevations are 1.8 metres high sections of wall.
 On the western side of the unit, these sections of fencing are mainly obscured by the adjoining western dwelling's parapet wall whilst on the eastern side the wall is partially offset by the gradient of the basement car park.
 These walls are architectural features and will have no impact to the existing streetscape.
-Issue/Design Element: Lot Boundary Setbacks Requirement: Residential Design Codes 2013 Clause 5.1.3 C3.1 Western Unit 1 (West) First Floor - Total Length - 4.0 metres Second Floor -Bed 1 & 3 - 1.5 metres Bed 2 - 1.3 metres Southern Unit 1 (West) Second Floor - 3.3 metres Unit 2 (East) Second Floor - 3.3 metres Applicant's Proposal Western Unit 1 (West) First Floor -Total Length - 1.2-1.5 metres (variation of 2.5 metres - 2.8 metres) Second Floor - Bed 1 & 3 - 1.0 -1.2 metres (variation of 0.3 metres - 0.5 metres) Bed 2 - 1.0 metre (variation of 0.3 metres) Southern Unit 1 (West) Second Floor - Total Length - 2.25 metres (variation of 1.05 metres) Unit 2 (East) Second Floor - 2.25 metres (variation of 1.05 metres) Design Principles: R Codes Clause 5.1.3 P3.1 P3.1 Buildings set back from lot boundaries so as to: • reduce impacts of building bulk on adjoining

-P3.1 Buildings set back from lot boundaries so as to: reduce impacts of building bulk on adjoining properties; provide adequate direct sun and ventilation to the building and open spaces on the site and adjoining properties; and minimise the extent of overlooking and resultant loss of privacy on adjoining properties.
+Issue/Design Element: Lot Boundary Setbacks Requirement: Residential Design Codes 2013 Clause 5.1.3 C3.1 Western Unit 1 (West) First Floor - Total Length - 4.0 metres Second Floor -Bed 1 & 3 - 1.5 metres Bed 2 - 1.3 metres Southern Unit 1 (West) Second Floor - 3.3 metres Unit 2 (East) Second Floor - 3.3 metres Applicant's Proposal Western Unit 1 (West) First Floor -Total Length - 1.2-1.5 metres (variation of 2.5 metres - 2.8 metres) Second Floor - Bed 1 & 3 - 1.0 -1.2 metres (variation of 0.3 metres - 0.5 metres) Bed 2 - 1.0 metre (variation of 0.3 metres) Southern Unit 1 (West) Second Floor - Total Length - 2.25 metres (variation of 1.05 metres) Design Principles Unit 2 (East) Second Floor - 2.25 metres (variation of 1.05 metres) R Codes Clause 5.1.3 P3.1 Design Principles: P3.1 Buildings set back from lot boundaries so as to: • reduce impacts of building bulk on adjoining properties; • provide adequate direct sun and ventilation to the building and open spaces on the site and adjoining properties; and • minimise the extent of overlooking and resultant loss of privacy on adjoining properties.